commercelayer/commercelayer-cli-plugin-imports/README.md

   -w, --warnings         show only import with warnings

 DESCRIPTION
-  list all the created imports
+  list all the created imports or show details of a single import
 ```

 _See code: [src/commands/imports/index.ts](https://github.com/commercelayer/commercelayer-cli-plugin-imports/blob/main/src/commands/imports/index.ts)_